This was Alcyon's standard legiron. It is no longer in production.

 Hiatt's standard leg-irons were made in the USA by Hiatts American associates 'Hiatts-Thompson' since the mid 1990's because the British government made it illegal to produce and export leg-irons.

 This version has different markings than the previous one.
-It is otherwise identical.
+It also has grooves in the bows but is otherwise identical.

 These leg-irons are 20% larger than the 5000 model which was discontinued in 2004.